Research Spotlight: Team of UNT Researchers Awarded $600,000 NSF Grant to Develop Sustainable Building Materials

 A major emphasis in the Department of Mechanical and Energy Engineering is to train students in the fundamentals of engineering and scientific research and to prepare them, especially on the doctoral level, to be critical thinkers who can advance human knowledge through research.
 You will have opportunities that you won't be able to find at many other schools and will be able to partner with world-class faculty and local industry leaders to make an impact in both your field and your community.

-The Department of Mechanical and Energy Engineering offers a Master of Science degree with a major in mechanical and energy engineering, as well as a Ph.D. in materials science and engineering with a concentration in mechanical and energy engineering, a joint program with the Department of Materials Science and Engineering.
+The Department of Mechanical and Energy Engineering offers a Master of Science degree with a major in mechanical and energy engineering, as well as a Ph.D.
+Degree.
 Both programs allow graduate students the opportunity to increase their engineering skills while diving deep into the industry with research and experiential learning.

 The Department of Mechanical and Energy Engineering also offers a Graduate Academic Certificate in Energy.
 This 15 credits program is designed to meet the increasing demands of students with a comprehensive understanding of energy engineering, social/environmental studies, energy policy, economics and management.
 This program will also be unique in the State of Texas and among only a few in the US.